-You are a former ESPN producer for over a decade, so that?s the sports angle; you graduated cum laude with a degree in history from Harvard, so that?s antitrust stuff; and now you are cable news executive, so that?s the TV part of the story.
+BILL WOLFF: You are a former ESPN producer for over a decade, so that?s the sports angle; you graduated cum laude with a degree in history from Harvard, so that?s antitrust stuff; and now you are cable news executive, so that?s the TV part of the story.

 WOLFF: I think, literally, this is what you call a grandstand play.

-The NFL would like to be on basic cable system and would like to get a certain amount of money each month from every subscriber no matter whether or not the subscriber watches the channel, right- You are both familiar with how cable TV works.
+WOLFF: The NFL would like to be on basic cable system and would like to get a certain amount of money each month from every subscriber no matter whether or not the subscriber watches the channel, right- You are both familiar with how cable TV works.

 STEWART: To CNN.

-So it's a dispute over how much money will the consumer pay to the NFL to get the games and the NFL is negotiations with various cable companies across the country and they?re only in, I think, its 30 percent of American cable home.
+WOLFF: So it?s a dispute over how much money will the consumer pay to the NFL to get the games and the NFL is negotiations with various cable companies across the country and they?re only in, I think, its 30 percent of American cable home.
 So that?s why it?s still only on such a few - small number of cable homes the money dispute about the fees.

-But it's all part of a bigger negotiation and this is just another rattling of the sabers.
+WOLFF: But it?s all part of a bigger negotiation and this is just another rattling of the sabers.
 It?s interesting that the senators are on the side of the cable companies.
 It?s not clear to me who the good guy is here.
 You know, the cable companies are virtual - mention oligopoly, it?s not a monopoly.
 But if you and I, Alison, want cable television in Manhattan?

 WOLFF: But, of course.

-Bill, here's my question, the whole thing is about saber-rattling and the antitrust exemption, right-
+PESCA: Bill, here?s my question, the whole thing is about saber-rattling and the antitrust exemption, right-

 STEWART: A theater, yeah.

-So this is a grandstand played by Roger Goodell.
+WOLFF: So this is a grandstand played by Roger Goodell.
 Hey, fans, I want to give you this game.
 NFL network is your friend?

 STEWART: I want to work with you.

-So I think Goodell is making a grandstand play, and I think he wants to get it done.
+WOLFF: So I think Goodell is making a grandstand play, and I think he wants to get it done.
 I think he wants to see the NFL network in more homes.
 But the driver is this New England Patriots games, which is conceivably a very lucrative proposition for the league?